 You’re not alone.
 We’re all in this together, and there is support available.

 Our team is always available to support you and your business when you need expert HR guidance or advice.
-These situations can be stressful, and we're here to help and ensure you don’t get pinged with costs later due to not following the proper process.
+Extreme weather events can take a toll on your business and your mental health.
+We're here to help and ensure you don’t get pinged with additional costs later due to not following the proper process.

 You can call our advice line on 0800 MYHRNZ (0800 69 47 69).

-Alternatively, log in to MyHR and use the "Ask us" chat bubble to send our team a question, or email us at help@myhr.works.
+Alternatively, MyHR clients can log in to MyHR and use the "Ask us" chat bubble to send our team a question, or email: help@myhr.works.